patrick-crawford/WEB422-Backup/notes/react-components-1.md

 This is known as a [functional component](https://reactjs.org/docs/components-and-props.html#function-and-class-components), since it's defined as a "function".
 The name of the function corresponds to the tag used to render the component, in this case &lt;App /&gt;.
 This tag is said to be "self-closing", but we could also write the component in this form: &lt;App&gt;&lt;/App&gt;.
 Ths is not as common however, and it's unnecessary unless we wish to write a component that acts as a wrapper that simply renders other components.

-Additionally, you will notice that our function is preceded by three import statements.
+Additionally, you will notice that our function is preceded by two import statements.
 In this case, they provide the following functionality:

-* `import React from 'react';` - This may look strange, because we don't reference "React" directly anywhere in our file.
-However, it is required because of the strange syntax that exists in the return statement (ie: JSX - explained further down). **NOTE** Starting from React 17, it's [not necessary to import React to use JSX](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html#removing-unused-react-imports).

 * `import logo from './logo.svg';` - This provides the actual source code for the svg file used in the cool spinning "React" logo - you can see it for yourself if you open the logo.svg file.